joe7575/nanobasic-mod/manual.md

 The CLRLINE function is used to clear a line on the terminal.
 The cursor is positioned at the beginning of the line.
 `y-position` is the vertical position (1-20).
+If `y-position` is 0, the current line is cleared.

 Example: